The Four Fundamental Concepts of Psychoanalysis

 The Four Fundamental Concepts of Psychoanalysis is the 1978 English-language translation of a seminar held by Jacques Lacan.
 The original (Le séminaire.
 Livre XI.
 Les quatre concepts fondamentaux de la psychanalyse) was published in Paris by Le Seuil in 1973.
 The Seminar was held at the École Normale Supérieure in Paris between January and June 1964 and is the eleventh in the series of The Seminar of Jacques Lacan.
 The text was published by Jacques-Alain Miller.

+In this seminar Lacan introduces the following 4 concepts as the fundamental concepts of psychoanalysis: